-In 2017-2018, the master schedule was changed to maximize instructional time in the tested areas of math and reading.
+The master schedule was also changed a few years ago to maximize instructional time in the tested areas of math and reading.
 This change allowed these two subject areas to host 90-minute class periods every day.
 Science and social studies classes meet every other day for 90 minutes, while elective classes meet every day for 45 minutes.
+Last year, 2022-2023, we also gave teachers 90 minutes conference period every day.
+We use one of these conference periods, weekly, to conduct team/department data-driven instructional planning meetings.